 The Do’s & Dont’s of Writing Engage-worthy Pin Descriptions

-What the heck is a Pinterest pin description?
+What is a Pinterest pin description and why is it important?

-Pin description is the piece of copy next to a pin that tells what the pin is about and why your audience should click and read it.
+A Pinterest pin description is a copy next to a pin that includes Pinterest keywords, explains what the pin is about, and provides more context.

 Do this for effective Pinterest pin descriptions